ofirfi/Ofir-Fital-02-03-2022/readme.md

         l.
 Verify that "מספר טלפון לא חוקי" error message is presented.
         m.
 Click on the 'X' button to close the popup.
         n.
 Verify popup was closed.

+    9. Work examples arrows functionality test.
+        a.
+Open the main page.
+        b.
+Scroll down to the example works.
+        c.
+Verify that the left checkbox is marked.
+        d.
+Click on the right arrow and verify that the marked checkbox was moved to the right.
+        e.
+Repeat step c 3 more times.
+        f.
+Click on the right arrow and verify that the left checkbox is marked.
+        g.
+Click on the left arrow and verify that the right checkbox is marked.
+        h.
+Click on the left arrow and verify that the marked checkbox was moved to the left.
+        i.
+Repeat step g 3 more times.